DuCun/Voicemeeter-Potato-Keygen/README.md

 1. make sure voicemeeter **64 bit** is opened (it can be in tray, as long as the process is running it should work.
 Make sure it's the 64bit version **voicemeeter8x64.exe**)
 2. launch the executable.

 And that's it.
-Voicemeeter should now be activated.
+Voicemeeter should now be activated, as well as VAIO extension.

 You should not see the "Unlicensed" watermark anymore, and opening the license box again should show a valid license.